zhangyuanxun/dstm/README.md

 ```

 ### Model Parameters Estimation
-THe DSTM is probalisitic graphical model with latent variables.
-In our model, the latent variables are used to describe the patterns among research topics, tools, and datasets, which are unkown to us in the beginning.
-The goal of parameters estimation is to estimate these latent variables.
-To achieve this, we use Gibbs sampling algorithm to infer these latent patterns.
+THe DSTM is probabilistic graphical model with latent variables.
+In our model, the latent variables are used to describe
+the patterns among research topics, tools, and datasets, which are unknown to us in the beginning.
+The goal of parameters
+estimation is to estimate these latent variables.
+In the model, we use Gibbs sampling algorithm to infer these latent
+patterns.

+Before staring parameters estimation, you need to define

 ### Model Inference

-## Visulization
+## Visualization
-Visulization or model representation are very important in unsupversied learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility of the model.
+Visualization or model representation are very important in unsupversied learning, which can help us to understand the latent patterns of our problem, and evaluate the feasibility of the model.

 After model parameter estimation, the model files will be generated.